-31. BROWSER DETECTION AND ROBOTS (SEARCH ENGINES)
+42. BROWSER DETECTION AND ROBOTS (SEARCH ENGINES)

 For advanced web design, it is helpful to know more about the browser where the site is being displayed.
 You can also detect if your pages are being grabbed by a search engine robot, and deliver content accordingly.
-For example, if you are using a subscription model for your publication, you can display more information to the search engine robot than you would to an anonymous reader.
+For example, if you are using a subscription model for your publication, you can display more information to the search engine robot than you would to an anonymous reader - an example code for such behaviour you can see at the end of this chapter.
 This way, the search engines will list your content more descriptively than if they only grabbed the "please subscribe" page.